adam-p/yesterday-i-learned/chemistry.md

+1. [Ethyl ethanoate](https://en.wikipedia.org/wiki/Ethyl_acetate) is abberviated as EtOAc, because the IUPAC are a group of Commie Frenchists.
 1. Rubbing your finger hard will start smelling like sulphur, presumably because your are burning off your cysteine [disulphide bridges](https://en.wikipedia.org/wiki/Disulfide).
 1. [Vinegar reportedly melts through nitrile gloves in less than one hour.](http://www.augusta.edu/services/ehs/chemsafe/PDF%20files/gloveselechart.pdf) How well other kinds of gloves handle other kinds of chemicals are nonspecific to functional group, so there is not really a trend.
 1. "2-Nonenal.
 It is what makes [old people smell](https://en.wikipedia.org/wiki/Old_person_smell)... well like old people."
 (Unfounded)